reverentgeek/vuepress-authentication-tutorial/readme.md

 ![Application Settings](./okta-04-app-settings.jpg)

-Near the bottom of the application page you will find a section titled **Client Credentials**.
+Near the bottom of the application page, you will find a section titled **Client Credentials**.
 Copy the Client ID and paste it somewhere handy.
 You will need this later.

 ![Client Credentials](./okta-05-client-credentials.jpg)